Adult’s Dentist In Cincinnati, OH

-Some bacteria produce a toxic waste that causes bleeding gums and destroys the bone around the teeth; this is called periodontal disease.
-Periodontal disease is the leading reason people lose their teeth and end up with dentures.
+Periodontal disease is caused by bacteria producing a toxic waste that causes bleeding gums and damages the bone around the teeth.
+Periodontal disease is the most common cause of tooth loss and most people suffering from it, end up with dentures.

 Antibiotics can treat most infections, but mouth bacteria demand a different treatment.
 Regular examinations and cleanings assist in the detection of new cavities as well as the removal of plaque and tartar, which harbor millions of bacteria.
 A customized strategy with the best team of dentists in Cincinnati, OH is beneficial to high-risk patients.
 We have several options for repairing weakened enamel that hasn’t yet decayed.